-320 a method of connecting pairs of points that minimizes the distance in Euclidean space along a tree connecting these points.
-These sets of points are then connected using Kruskal's algorithm (Kruskal, 1956), which is implemented here via the opensource Python package NetworkX (Hagberg et al., 2008).
-We demonstrate this via a generalized depiction of Kruskal's Algorithm in Figure 7.
+from just a single time step of features.
+As input, this procedure requires the both the individual features and the cells present at a single time.
+Connectivity trees are used to establish which cells are candidates for mergers or splits with one another.
+First, parent branches, which in this case serve as tracks, are constructed from the different cells, with each cell and feature being associated with a single parent track.
+This association is performed using a minimum Euclidean distance spanning tree (MEDST), which is a method of connecting pairs of points that minimizes the distance in Euclidean space along a tree connecting these points.
+These sets of points are then connected using Kruskal's algorithm (Kruskal, 1956), which is implemented here via the opensource Python package NetworkX (Hagberg et al., 2008, 2023).
+We demonstrate this via a generalized depiction of Kruskal's algorithm in Fig. 7.
 Here, we start with a web of points (Fig. 7a), from which we progressively identify the shortest distances between two unconnected vertices that do not form a loop (Fig. 7b-i).
 Once all such segments have been accounted for, the remaining tree of points (Fig. 7j) is our MEDST.
-In the context of tobac, the specific points connected by the algorithm follow 325 a "tail-to-tip" method: the algorithm works by linking the last feature of a cell to the first feature of a nearby cell.
-We take the first and last feature of all cells, and then find the distance between each last feature and each first feature at a given timestep for all timesteps.
+In the context of tobac, the specific points connected by the algorithm follow a "tail-to-tip" method: the algorithm works by linking the last feature of a cell to the first feature of a nearby cell.
+We take the last feature of all cells, and then find the distance between each last feature and each initial feature within a user-set number of time steps (the default value is 5) for all time steps.
 This distance is the weight of the branches in the MEDST.
-Before further processing these paired points (i.e., the location of the last feature in a cell and the first feature in another cell), we eliminate sets of points which are too far apart 330 in time, too far apart in space, and those that belong to the same cell.
-Implementing these basic limitations as a part of this procedure ensures that connected features are near in time and space and do not split or merge with themselves.
+Before further processing these paired points (i.e. the location of the last feature in a cell and the additional feature in another cell), we eliminate sets of points which are too far apart in time, too far apart in space, and those that belong to the same cell.
+Implementing these basic limitations as a part of this procedure ensures that connected features are close in time and space and do not split or merge with themselves.

-- Pruning the MEDST results in sub-trees that correspond to the parent tracks of each cell.
+Pruning the MEDST results in sub-trees that correspond to the parent tracks of each cell.
 Each parent track includes one or more associated cells, so that the number of cells is always equal to or greater than the number of parent tracks.
 Each parent track is assigned a unique integer ID, which is recorded as the parent of each cell in the cell output DataFrame.
-Since 335 each feature is also associated with a cell, they are implicitly assigned a parent track ID.
+Since each feature is also associated with a cell, they are implicitly assigned a parent track ID.
 Further processing of each parent track can be performed to calculate summary properties such as the number of child cells, the total track length across all cell tracks, the track duration between the first and last feature, and other characteristics of interest.
-With these new capabilities, tobac can now be used to analyze metrics such as the aggregation or splitting of cloud systems (e.g., convective aggregation and supercell splitting into left movers and right movers, respectively); the initiation of discrete convective updrafts due to 340 mechanical or thermodynamic forcing along outflow boundaries; and constructive and destructive interaction of atmospheric waves that it could not quantify without this framework.
+With these new capabilities, tobac can now be used to analyse metrics such as the aggregation or splitting of cloud systems (e.g. convective aggregation and supercell splitting into left movers and right movers, respectively); the initiation of discrete convective updraughts due to mechanical or thermodynamic forcing along outflow boundaries; and constructive and destructive interaction of atmospheric waves that it could not quantify without this framework.